marijnh/Eloquent-JavaScript/02_program_structure.md

 they may not be used as binding names.
 There are also a number of words that are "reserved for use" in ((future)) versions of JavaScript, which also can't be used as binding names.
-The full list of keywords and reserved words is rather long.
+The full list of keywords and reserved words is rather long:

 ```{lang: "text/plain"}
 break case catch class const continue debugger default